-Authors: Jesper S Bechsgaard, Ary A Hoffmann, Carla M Sgrò, Volker Loeschcke, Trine Bilde, Torsten N Kristensen
+Authors: Jesper S Bechsgaard, Ary A Hoffmann, Carla M Sgrò, Volker Loeschcke, Trine Bilde, and Torsten N Kristensen

 Published in: PLOS ONE, volume 8, issue 2 (February 2013)